Pompeii (film): Plot

-In the Amphitheatre of Pompeii, to punish Milo, Corvus orders him killed in the first battle, and wicked trainer Bellator convinces Graecus to sacrifice Atticus, as well.
-The two men, and other gladiators, are chained to rocks as other gladiators come out as Roman soldiers, to recreate Corvus’ victory over the Celts.
-Working together, Milo and Atticus survive the battle; Atticus realizes the Romans will never honor his freedom.
-During the battle, Corvus forces Cassia to agree to marry him by threatening to have her family killed for supposed treason against the Emperor.
-When Milo and Atticus win, Cassia defies Corvus by holding a “thumbs-up” for them to live, and Corvus has her taken to the villa to be locked up.
-Claiming an earthquake is a sign from Vulcan, Corvus has his officer Proculus fight Milo one-on-one.
-Their battle is interrupted when Mount Vesuvius erupts, creating massive tremors that cause the arena to collapse, sending Milo and Proculus crashing to the dungeons.
-Milo opens up the gates to allow his fellow gladiators a chance to attack; Proculus escapes, while the gladiators kill Bellator.
-Seeing Corvus fallen under a collapsed beam, Severus tries to kill him, but Corvus stabs him instead and escapes.
+In the Amphitheatre of Pompeii, to punish Milo, Corvus orders him killed in the first battle, and trainer Bellator convinces Graecus to execute Atticus as well.
+The two men, and other slaves, are chained to rocks as, in an attempt to recreate Corvus' victory over the Celts, gladiators are unleashed upon the slaves.
+Working together, Milo and Atticus survive the battle, with the latter realizing the Romans will never honor his freedom.

+Meanwhile, Corvus forces Cassia to agree to marry him by threatening to have her family killed for supposed treason against Emperor Titus.
+When Milo and Atticus win, Cassia defies Corvus by holding a "thumbs-up", saving them from execution.
+Corvus has her locked up in the villa and has his officer Proculus fight Milo one-on-one.
+Their battle is interrupted when Mount Vesuvius erupts, creating tremors that cause the arena to collapse, sending Milo and Proculus crashing to the dungeons.
+Milo opens up the gates, allowing his fellow gladiators a chance to attack; Proculus escapes, while Bellator is killed.
+Enraged, the critically injured Severus tries to kill an unconscious Corvus, only for him to awaken, stab him instead and escape.